-Diana Takacsova is a visual storyteller whose work revolves around questions of identity, physical and emotional connection to place, migration, and the human relationship to nature and environment.
-She bridges various ways of storytelling, and...
+Diana Takacsova is a photographer and visual storyteller.
+Bringing together rigorous research and a deep interest in personal narratives, her work revolves around questions of identity, physical and emotional connection to place, migration, and...

 Focus:Photographer, Photojournalist, Travel, Documentary, Domestic, Foreign, Culture, Arts & Culture, Freelance, Civil Rights and Social Inequality, Humanitarian, Assignments, Communications

 There is a small community and a largely untouched land where the sun doesn’t set for months.
 Located between Norway mainland and the North Pole, Svalbard has inspired humans to explore, conquer, push boundaries and to seek places far away from reality.
 Here, Arctic silence, harsh landscapes and humans are becoming one - yet one can feel incredibly small.
 But here, changes are happening fast, too: temperatures have risen by 4°C since 1971 - an increase that is far ahead of computer simulations for our planet, making scientists and inhabitants the direct witnesses of the powerful consequences of climate change: melting glaciers, erosion, floods and an increasing amount of rain in what was once an arctic desert.